mattermost/docs/source/process/community-overview.rst

 Mattermost Community
 ============================================================

 Everything we do at Mattermost is in service of our "Community".
-This includes the open source world of contributors, the commercial world of customers and partners, and world in-between, of users of our products and services.
+This includes the open source world of contributors, the commercial world of customers and partners, and the world in-between with users of our products and services.

-- Note: We DO NOT subscribe to the dogmatic definition of "Community" in some open source projects as being entirely non-commercial, where community recognition is revoked the moment someone pays you money (becoming a "Customer") or when you pay someone money ("becoming a "Employee") as part of their involvement in an open source project.
+We DO NOT subscribe to the dogmatic definition of "Community" in some open source projects as being entirely non-commercial, where community recognition is revoked the moment someone pays you money (becoming a "Customer") or when you pay someone money (becoming a "Employee") as part of their involvement in an open source project.
 In constrast, we believe a professional relationship with our work strengthens community ties.
 It's not at all disqualifying.

-The Mattermost community has two parts, Users and Contributors, some which overlap and some which do not, they're detailed below:
+The Mattermost community has two parts, Users and Contributors, some which overlap and some which do not.
+They are detailed below:

 .. contents::
   :backlinks: top